HenrykHaniewicz/PulseBlast/README.md

 **Creating templates**

 If you wish you use GUI features, `pip install gooey`.
 The GUI is a simple field based argument handler to select files and directories from.

-If you are running Python in a virtual environment in bash shell, you will need to make you're running a framework version of Python.
+If you are running Python in a [virtual environment](https://docs.python.org/3/tutorial/venv.html "Virtual environment documentation") within the shell, you will need to make you're running a **framework version** of Python.
 To do this, edit the [fwpy](https://github.com/HenrykHaniewicz/PulseBlast/blob/master/fwpy "Framework bash file") file as necessary and paste it into the directory where your Python executable is.

-To run the program in GUI, provided you have followed the setup above, type the command:
+To run the program in GUI mode, provided you have followed the setup above, type the command:

 ```shell
 fwpy PSRTemplate.py